 “Our state is lifted by the oil and natural gas industry, not diminished, and politics should play no part in denying our children access to the best education,” she continued.

-The American Petroleum Institute also examined the impacts of a national fracking ban on public lands.
-Its analysis shows that foreign oil imports would increase by 2 million barrels a day as 12 percent of domestic natural gas production and 25 percent of oil production takes place on public lands.
+The American Petroleum Institute conducted an analysis of the consequences of a nationwide fracking ban on public lands.
+Their findings indicate that foreign oil imports would rise by 2 million barrels per day due to the fact that 12 percent of domestic natural gas production and 25 percent of oil production occur on public lands.

 If Biden does move forward with a ban on public lands, environmental activists and some Democrats in control of the U.S. House may press to go even further with a full national ban – a goal they have made clear throughout the campaign.

-With a Republican-led Senate, Biden would also face pressure from activists like 350.org co-founder Jamie Henn to take sweeping executive actions that would undermine oil and natural gas production.
+Under a Republican-controlled Senate, Biden would also experience pressure from activists such as Jamie Henn, co-founder of 350.org, to implement broad executive measures aimed at undermining oil and natural gas production.